styczynski/atom-terminal-panel/README.md

 ==============

-(a fork of super-awesome atom package - thedaniel/terminal-panel)
+(a fork of super-awesome atom package - thedaniel/terminal-panel) Plugin for ATOM Editor.

 ![A screenshot of atom-terminal-panel package](https://raw.githubusercontent.com/isis97/atom-terminal-panel/master/static/example_small.gif)

+## Development

+This project is in alpha stage.
+Please contribute this project if you liked it.
+All the help is welcome.
+Feel free to propose new feautures, modify existing code, report issues.
+Thank you.

 ## Usage
 Just press `shift-enter` or just `` ` `` (backtick) and enjoy your cool ATOM terminal :D